Sundays: 9 & 11am LATEST MESSAGE

 Watch the weekly lesson video together as a family.

 Discussion Questions for Younger Kids: What was your favorite part of this story?
-What are some ways that Barnabas helped the followers of Jesus?
+Why do you think John and Peter were so brave?

 Find the weekly videos and parent guides on our Elementary Resources Page